 - 1 Cup broth

-This recipes uses just a little under 2 cups of salsa.
+- This recipe uses just a little under 2 cups of salsa.

 Did you make this recipe?
 Did you make any swaps in the recipe?
 Tell me about it in the comments, and don’t forget to rate this recipe!